Absolutely! Our training syllabus is designed to develop students with no previous martial arts experience

 Of course!
 We have girls training in Muay Thai and our Fighting Fit classes.
 They give the boys a run for their money!

 All the equipment you need is supplied by the academy just wear loose clothing; bring a towel and water bottle.
-Later on you may want to purchase your own kit and can do so through our academy

 That all depends upon you aims and level of fitness.
 For a beginner start once a week and build up to twice or three times a week.
 Some of our more experienced students train 6 times a week, including me!